Epigene/Epigene.github.io/_posts/2016-04-27-Pattern_Asynchronize_With_Job.md

 ---
 layout: post
-title: Pattern: Asynchronize With Job
+title: (Pattern) Asynchronize With Job
 ---
-# Pattern: Asynchronize With Job

 Sometimes Ruby code takes too long for web standarts, or there is some heavy processing.
 A pattern I use (and have trouble remembering) is to write code in a modular way.
 Consider this: